vivek-1729/facial-recognition/README.md

 Then run extract_embeddings.py to save the embeddings of each face.
 Then run train_model.py to train the recognizer.
 Then run recognize_video.py which should (hopefully) provide real-time face detection.

 <h1> Todo: </h1>
- - Add automatic image capturing script
+ - Add automatic image capturing script <br>
  - Implement align_faces.py to align faces before extracting embeddings
  - Image augmentation
     - Reflect image over y-axis